Conformalised data synthesis: Empirical results

 \subsection{Experimental setup}

-We carried out a rigorous empirical evaluation of the synthetic data points produced by our proposed conformal synthesis algorithm (\Cref{sec:proposedAlgorithm}).
-Because the expected use case is to bolster datasets with few samples for Machine Learning, we evaluated the quality of our generated data by measuring the performance of a Deep Learning model trained on it.
+We conducted a rigorous empirical evaluation of the synthetic data points produced by our proposed conformal synthesis algorithm (\Cref{sec:proposedAlgorithm}).
+Because the expected use case is to bolster datasets with few samples for Machine Learning, we evaluated the effectiveness of our synthesised data by measuring the performance of a Deep Learning model trained on it.